 After largely resisting the recent trend toward pricier flagships, Samsung has thrown caution to the wind with the S20 trio, releasing the most advanced smartphones it has ever made — at least until the Note 20 Ultra came along.
-And while the Samsung Galaxy S20 Plus may not have the S20 Ultra's attention-grabbing 108MP main camera, it has enough of everything else — the quartet of lenses, the top-of-the-line processor, the roomy screen and the comprehensive 5G support — that it could wind up being a better value than that $1,399.
+And while the Samsung Galaxy S20 Plus may not have the S20 Ultra's attention-grabbing 108MP main camera, it has enough of everything else — the quartet of lenses, the top-of-the-line processor, the roomy screen and the comprehensive 5G support — that it’s arguably a better value than that $1,399.
 For $200 less, you’re getting equally capable cameras, better-than-average battery life and performance that matches Samsung’s pricier phone.
 What’s not to like?

 Well, the Galaxy S20 Plus' price, for starters.
 It may not cost as much as the Ultra, but $1,199 isn't exactly cheap.
 As good as the cameras on the S20 Plus are — and they top the pace-setting iPhone 11 Pro cameras in some areas — the pictures aren’t so much better that they merit a $100 to $200 price bump over Apple’s phones.
 What the S20 Plus gives you that the iPhone 11 Pro doesn’t are a 120Hz refresh rate and 5G.